roxgib/anki-contanki/README.md

  - Overlay doesn't generate on the first attempt of each session
  - Interaction outside of the main window e.g. dialogs, browser is only partially implemented
  - Several options are not actually configurable despite appearing in the options
- - Some controllers won't be supported properly yet
+ - Many controllers won't be supported properly yet
  - Trackpad on DualShock 4 doesn't work, except as a button

- ### Version related
- - Dark mode isn't detect <2.1.50
- - Certain functions are unsupported on <2.1.49